pyOpenSci/lessons/python-packaging/execute-code.md

 If your Windows machine has Python registered as the default application associated with `.py` files, then any Python scripts can be run as commands.
 However, only one Python can be registered at a time, so all Python scripts run this way will use the same Python environment.
-While all Python files should end in a `.py`, this naming is necessary for Windows to associate the file with Python, as opposed to on Linux where `.py` is a convention and the shebang associates the file with Python.

-Additionally, most Windows Python installs come with the [Python Launcher](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) which, in addition to allowing specifying the version of Python, can also read shebang lines and emulate some of that behavior.
+Additionally, most Windows Python installs come with the [Python Launcher](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) which, in addition to allowing specifying the version of Python to run, can also read shebang lines and emulate some of that behavior.
 This allows for shebang lines to be re-used between Linux, macOS, and Windows systems.
 However, on Windows the command must still be prefaced with another command (`py`).